ni/semi-test-library-dotnet/docs/UserGuide/SMUMergePinGroup.md

 ![SMUMergePinGroupSetup](../images/SMUMergePinGroupSetup.png)

 > [!NOTE]
 > Only certain channels on a device can be used as primary channels.
-Refer to the device specific user manuals linked above for more details, including Choosing a Valid Merge Configuration, Designing Merge Circuitry, and Effect of Merging Channels on Performance Specifications.
+Refer to the individual device user manuals, linked above, for more details including the following topics:
+    - Valid Merge Configuration
+    - Designing Merge Circuitry
+    - Effect of Merging Channels on Performance Specifications.

 ## Pin Map Requirements

-The designated primary and merge channels must all map to DUT pins in the pin map file, on a per site bases.
+The designated primary and merge channels must all map to DUT pins in the pin map file on a per-site basis.
 Channels mapped to a particular site must all be from the same instrument, and that instrument must support Merged Channels (refer to [Hardware Requirements](#hardware-requirements)).
-It is possible to map multiple sites to the same instrument, depending on the merge configuration (x2, x4, etc.).
+It is possible to map multiple sites to the same instrument, depending on the merge configuration (x2, x4, or x8).
 The pins are then assigned to a dedicated pin group, where the pin mapping to the primary SMU channel is the first element in the pin group and the pin group only contains the pins mapped to the channels being merged.

-Use the following procedure to configure the pin map to use a Merged Pin Group:
+Use the following procedure to configure the pin map to use a merged pin group:

 1. Add DUT pin definitions for each of the channels being merged.
-For example, "Vcc_0", "Vcc_1", "Vcc_2", etc.
+For example, "Vcc_0", "Vcc_1", "Vcc_2" and so on.
-   - Ensure that the channels mapped to any particular site are all from the same instrument, and the instrument supports Merged Channels (refer to [Hardware Requirements](#hardware-requirements))
+2. Ensure that the channels mapped to any particular site are all from the same instrument, and the instrument supports Merged Channels (refer to [Hardware Requirements](#hardware-requirements))
-2. Add a new pin group definition.
+3. Add a new pin group definition.
 Use a name that is appropriate for the combined pin.
 For example, "Vcc" or "Vcc_Merged".
-3. Assign each of the pins created in step 1 to the pin group created in step 2.
+4. Assign each of the pins created in step 1 to the pin group created in step 3.
-   - Ensure that the first pin in the pin group is mapped to the primary channel of the merged channel group and the pin group only contains the pins mapped to the channels being merged.
+5. Ensure that the first pin in the pin group is mapped to the primary channel of the merged channel group and the pin group only contains the pins mapped to the channels being merged.

 The following example pin map file illustrates a pin group of two pins being merged for two sites.